thehanriver/ESP-Team-Projects/quest-5/report.md

 The LIDAR sensor is used to detect any thing infront of it.
 If there is anything closer than 50 cm the car will start slowing down and will stop the rover if less than 20 cm from the object.
 The two IR sensors are used to detect anything that is on its sides and to steer accordingly.
 The IR sensors allow the car to remain in a steady straight course that should always be 25 cm away from the wall.
 The speed sensor is used to detect wheel speed in m/s and is displayed on the alphanumeric display.
 The values from the speed sensor are used to keep the car at a speed of 0.4 m/s.
 The speed is calculated by seeing how many times the speed sensor detects the black on the 12 pattern encoder and measures the speed by multiplying rotations per second and the circumference of the wheel in meters to get meters per second.
+There is a node server which controls the esp to start and stop the buggy.
+When the esp receives a 0 over the UDP, the buggy stops and if it gets a 1, then the pid takes control of the car.
 The PID gets the distances from these sensors and determines the appropriate pwm values for the movement and steering tasks to maintain a steady speed and distance from the wall.
 Based on the difference between the set speed and distance, the PID would calculate the error and change the pwm